Free Consultation

 When pursuing a slip-and-fall claim, it’s essential to familiarize yourself with some applicable laws.
 Before collecting any compensation, you must prove the defendant was negligent.
 That requires you to show the following:

 Washington is a pure comparative negligence state.
 That means you don’t have to prove the defendant was 100% at fault.
 You can still receive compensation even if you’re partially responsible.
 However, your settlement amount is reduced by your own percentage of fault.
-For example, if you’re 10% liable, you would only receive up to 90% of your damages.
+Meaning, if you’re 10% liable, you would only receive up to 90% of your damages.

 Another important law to take note of is the statute of limitations.
 This law defines how much time you have to file your lawsuit.
 In most slip-and-fall cases, you only have three years to file a lawsuit against the defendants.
 That might seem like a considerable amount of time, but it can pass quickly.